Vampire Academy (TV series): Development

 In 2010, Preger Entertainment optioned the film rights to the Vampire Academy series by Richelle Mead.
 The film, based on the first book, was released theatrically in United States in February 2014 and was a box-office bomb.
 Following the movie failure, Preger Entertainment launched a Indiegogo campaign to help fund the production for a sequel based on the second novel, Frostbite.
 However, the campaign failed to reach its goal and the project was ultimately cancelled.

 In March 2015, Julie Plec expressed on Twitter a desire to adapt the books into a television series.
 In May 2021, Peacock picked up Vampire Academy straight-to-series with Plec and Marguerite MacIntyre as developers and also expected to executive produce alongside Emily Cummins and Jillian DeFrehn, as part of Plec overall deal at Universal Television.
 Don Murphy, Susan Montford, and Deepak Nayar, who produced the 2014 film, also joined the series as executive producers.

 On January 20, 2023, Peacock canceled the series after one season.
+Though Plec initially announced that they were shopping the series to other platforms, she confirmed in April 2023 that cast contracts had expired, ending chances of a revival.